To containerize or not to containerize, that is the question, or Containers vs VMs: the eternal debate

 Here at Mirantis we do a lot of thinking about how to move traditional monolithic workloads to the cloud, and the first thing that we have to determine is not so much how to move a workload, but whether a workload should be moved at all.
 In this article, we'll discuss some of the issues that you need to consider when making this decision about your own particular situation.

-Before we talk about whether VMs or containers would ultimately be better for your project, it’s important to understand the differences between the two architectures.
+Before we talk about when to use (or when not to use) containers and VMs, it's important to understand the differences between the two architectures.

 A VM, or Virtual Machine, is exactly that: it's an abstraction of an entire computer, from the operating system all the way down to memory and storage.
 The image from which a VM is built can represent just the operating system, on which applications can then be installed, or it can include all of the applications you need, such as a web server and database, and even your application itself.
 Each VM is completely isolated from the host on which it runs, as well as any other VMs on that host.

-Containers, on the other hand, are designed to occupy part of an existing machine, sharing the kernel of their host with any other containers running on the system and containing just enough of the operating system and any supporting libraries to run the required code.
-They’re built from images that include everything they need — and ideally, nothing else.
+Containers, on the other hand, are designed to occupy part of an existing machine, sharing the kernel of their host with any other containers running on the system and including just enough of the operating system and any supporting libraries to run the required code.
+They're built from images that include everything they need -- and ideally, nothing else.